-Many of the biggest challenges your new hires face are focused on acquiring information.
+Many of the biggest onboarding challenges your new hires face relate to absorbing important information.
 According to a recent survey, the most frequently cited challenges from recently hired employees and managers included:

 Organizations are increasingly putting structured employee onboarding programs in place to ensure that all new hires get this information in their first couple of days.
 But even well-planned onboarding processes have limitations in delivering this information in a way that new recruits can easily digest and then retain over time.

-Although the details covered in new employee orientation will differ from company to company, “information overload” can lead to three common onboarding pitfalls.
+Although the details covered in new employee orientation will differ from company to company, “information overload” can lead to three common onboarding mistakes.
 Here’s how you can avoid each.

 The parade of executives and subject matter experts cover everything from company mission and strategy to organizational structure, values, performance management, benefits, legal, safety and security, network access, health plans, and internal tools and resources.
 Although these sessions can often be invigorating, the amount of information conveyed is typically overwhelming.

-Instead of trying to pack 40 hours worth of information into an 8-hour orientation, prioritize what’s most important to cover with all new hires and take additional time in the face-to-face orientation to cover that in depth – then offload the rest to video.
+Instead of trying to pack 40 hours worth of information into an 8-hour orientation, prioritize what’s most important to cover with all new hires and take additional time in the face-to-face orientation to cover that in depth – then provide video training for the rest.

-Modern video platforms make it easy to record high-quality online presentations for your new recruits using nothing more than a webcam and PowerPoint or Keynote.
-These videos can be stored centrally in your company’s video content management system, where new hires can watch them during their first few weeks on the job, and refer back to them anytime in the future.
+Video platforms make it easy to record high-quality online presentations for your new recruits using nothing more than a webcam and PowerPoint or Keynote.
+These videos can be stored centrally in your company’s video training library, where new hires can watch them during their first few weeks on the job, and refer back to them anytime in the future.

 In the bestselling book, The First 90 Days, Michael Watkins cites cultural adaptation as one of the four critical pieces of the onboarding puzzle.
 Watkins’ research shows that this is important for all new employees, and particularly vital for new managers, with lack of cultural adaptation being the most common reason newly-hired managers fail.